Can dogs eat peanut butter?

 Is peanut butter good for dogs?

 Peanut butter is a good source of protein and a healthy fat when given in small amounts as a treat.
 Overall, treats should not provide more than 10% of your dog’s daily calories.
 Too many unhealthy snacks can add up fast.
+Unlike chocolate, which can be toxic to dogs, peanut butter is generally safe when given in moderation.
 As a rule of thumb, small dogs should get no more than ½ a tablespoon per day and larger dogs should get no more than 1 tablespoon per day.

 Concerns with dogs eating peanuts range from choking in a very small dog (such as if a large amount of chunky peanut butter getting stuck) to upset stomach or intestinal obstruction if eating peanut shells.